iMrsRoy/iMrsRoy/index.md

      <center>
      <h1> Summery </h1>
      <p class="text">
-       <body> Currently looking for opportunity to kick start my career in Fin-Tech, by getting into an apprenticeship program for Engineer.
+       <body> Currently looking for opportunity to kick start my career as Data Engineer, by getting into entry lever role or an apprenticeship program for Engineer.
 Check out my <a href="https://www.coursera.org/user/3c628b4ab7c1259795fd0392e7e83b1e"> Coursera</a> to see what I am currently working on.

        <br>
 - Completed Bachelor Degree in Information System Management. <br>